Merrylands

 Merrylands has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 94 projects that could affect the region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 94 projects likely affecting the region.
 Notable initiatives include The Gladstone Village - Stage 3, Central Quarter Merrylands, Evolve Housing Merrylands Social and Affordable Housing, and Cardinal Gilroy Village Redevelopment - 45 Barcom Street.
 Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.